stone-payments/sdk-ios/README_en.md

 - shortName (**NSString**) - custom name for the customer's invoice
 - merchant (**STNMerchantModel**) - merchant used in the transaction
 - pinpad (**STNPinpadModel**) - pinpad used in the transaction
+- entryMode (**STNTransactionEntryMode**): whether the transaction was made by magnetic stripe (`STNTransactionEntryModeMagneticStripe`) or chip and pin (`STNTransactionEntryModeChipNPin`)
+- signature (**NSData**): allows to store a binary image of the cardholder signature
+- cvm (**NSString**): the cardholder verification method, as a string representing the hex value sent by the pinpad (only for EMV chip transactions)
+- serviceCode (**NSString**): indicates what types of charges can be accepted, saved as a string representing the hex value sent by the pinpad (gathered on both EMV and magnetic stripe transactions)

 ### Merchant